GPS-Canada/azuread-javaapp-openhack/README.md

 # Identity PoC Hack in Java
-A Hack to develop MVPs using Java to leverage Azure AD and Azure AD B2C identities.
+A Hack to develop PoCs using Java to leverage Azure AD and Azure AD B2C identities.

 ## Goals
 1. Develop a PoC that signs-in, signs-up, and signs-out a user with Azure AD B2C using MSAL Java.